 Candidates applying for the scholarship must be a son, daughter, grandson, or granddaughter of, or sponsored by, a Beaver Chapter member in good standing as of May 1st of the year the application is submitted.
 Candidates must also reside within the geographic region covered by the Beaver Chapter.

-Two $1,000* scholarships will be awarded each year by the Oregon Beaver Chapter to the highest scoring applicant in each of the following categories:
+Up to four $1,000 scholarships will be awarded each year by Beaver Chapter to the highest scoring applicant in each of the following categories:

 - Graduating high school senior or graduate equivalent (certified) that have been accepted by a junior college (2-year), four-year college, trade school, or university in any program.

 - Returning college student enrolled in any junior college, trade school, four-year college, or university in any undergraduate program.

 May 1st is the 2023 deadline for submission of the completed application and all supporting materials including transcripts.